 The Group is exposed to foreign currency fluctuations on foreign currency assets/ liabilities and certain Highly Probable Forecast Exposures (HPFE) denominated in foreign currency.
 The Group follows established risk management policies, including the use of derivatives to hedge foreign currency assets/ liabilities and HPFE.
 The Group regularly reviews its foreign exchange forward positions both on a standalone basis and in conjunction with its underlying foreign currency related exposures.
 Hence, the movement in Mark to Market (MTM) of the hedge contracts undertaken for such exposures is likely to be offset by contra movements in the underlying exposures values.
-However, till the point of time that the HPFE becomes an on-balance sheet exposure, the changes in MTM of the hedge contracts will impact the Balance Sheet of the Group.
-The Group monitors the potential risk arising out of the market factors like and the Group considers the risks of non-performance by the counterparty as non-material.
+However, till the point of time that the HPFE becomes an onbalance sheet exposure, the changes in MTM of the hedge contracts will impact the Balance Sheet of the Group.
+The Group monitors the potential risk arising out of the market factors like exchange rates on a regular basis.
+The counter party in these derivative instruments is a bank and the Group considers the risks of non-performance by the counterparty as non-material.
 For on balance sheet exposures, the Group monitors the risks on net unhedged exposures.